Sub-exponential mixing of open systems with particle-disk interactions: Introduction

 The dynamics of the mechanical particle systems driven by heat reservoirs may be viewed as a continuous-time Markov process.
 Harris' ergodic theorem and its generalizations are common tools for obtaining existence and uniqueness of the steady states as well as (exponential) convergence of initial distributions to the steady state.
 In discrete time, the theorem requires two things: to produce a non-negative potential $V$ (Lyapunov function) on the phase space which, on average, decreases as a power law under the push forwards of the dynamics, and, given such a $V$, to show minorization or Doeblin's condition on certain level set of $V$.
 The first condition guarantees that the dynamics enters the 'center' of the phase space, a certain level sets of $V$, with good control on the rates; and, once at the 'center', coupling is guaranteed by the minorization condition.
 Harris' ergodic theorem was applied in \cite{Khanin} for a discretization of the original continuous-time Markov process.
 In \cite{Y2} the results were extended to continuous time.
 The existence of a unique steady state was obtained by constructing a suspension flow over the discrete dynamics; convergence of initial distributions to the steady state followed from a result in general state space Markov process theory \cite{MeynII} once irreducibility of time-$1$ discrete process was shown.
 In addition, \cite{Y2} demonstrated that this convergence is sub-exponential for a class of initial distributions.
 The slow rates of convergence are due to the abundance of slow particles in the system which, in turn, do not influence the system for extended periods of time.
 This slows the rates of mixing.

 The analysis in \cite{Khanin,Y2} relies heavily on the fact that there exists a meaningful discretization of the system that mixes exponentially fast.
 Because particles do not interact, the study of the dynamics of one particle on the collision manifold reveals important dynamical properties that yield implications for the continuous-time system.
 For an interacting particle system, the rates of mixing for the continuous-time system and its relevant discretizations happen to be comparable due to the slow particle effect.
+In a collision map, for example, slow particles experience rare collisions, which slow mixing down.

 Sub-exponential mixing seems to be prevalent for canonical interacting particle systems driven by Gibbs heat reservoirs.
-If a discrete system does not mix exponentially, finding the potential $V$ that would still guarantee existence of invariant measures is a very diligent task requiring extremely good understanding of the dynamics of the system.
+If a discrete system does not mix exponentially, finding a potential $V$ that would still guarantee existence of invariant measures is a very diligent task requiring extremely good understanding of the dynamics of the system.
 Thus, one needs different methods to tackle the question of existence of non-equilibrium steady states.
-The paper of Meyn and Tweedie \cite{Meyn_existence} provides a general framework of showing existence of invariant probability measures for general state space Markov processes.
+A very clear, and useful exposition of ideas and difficulties associated with this task is presented in \cite{GLP}.
+This paper relies heavily on the paper by Meyn and Tweedie \cite{Meyn_existence}, which provides a general framework of showing existence of invariant probability measures for general state space Markov processes.